CS5500-24Fall-Avec-le-Bon-Chat/calc-sheet-analysis/CALC-SHEET-FRONTEND.md

   ```

 ##### Handle protected routes
-Cathy:
-- if a cell is being edited by another user, this user's (edit)call to this url will fail?
-- it seems that the fetch/update call would fail at the backend??

 Alyssa:
 - The "LoginPageComponent" file protects routes implicitly.
 It implements a form of conditional rendering based on if the user is logged in.
 The method of "buildFileSelector" checks if the user is empty.
 It only allows nonempty user to proceed further.